Home

 Putting this in code

-To answer this question, we can go back to our exampkle.
+To answer this question, we can go back to our example.
 We notice that not every distance-curve takes part in the lower envelope.
-In our example, only the curves of pivot point i=1, i=2 and i=5 are part of it.
-To be more precise, we can see exactly which distance-curve is being used for each value of x: - for x=0 and x=1, it’s the distance-curve i=1 - for x=2 and x=3, it’s the distance-curve i=2 - for x=4, x=5 and x=6, it’s the distance-curve i=5
+In our example, only the curves of pivot points i=1, i=2, and i=5 are part of it.
+To be more precise, we can see exactly which distance-curve is being used for each value of x: - For x=0 and x=1, it’s the distance-curve i=1 - For x=2 and x=3, it’s the distance-curve i=2 - For x=4, x=5, and x=6, it’s the distance-curve i=5

-Said differently, the lower envolpe is: - the distance-curve of i=1 starting at x = 0 - the distance-curve of i=2 starting at x = 3 - the distance-curve of i=5 starting at x = 6
+Said differently, the lower envelope is: - The distance-curve of i=1 starting at x = 0 - The distance-curve of i=2 starting at x = 3 - The distance-curve of i=5 starting at x = 6

-In code, we can represent the lower envelope with two arrays: - an array s, which stores pivot points of each curve taking part in the lower envelope - and array t, which stores the starting point where the distance curve becomes the “best”
+In code, we can represent the lower envelope with two arrays: - An array s, which stores pivot points of each curve taking part in the lower envelope - An array t, which stores the starting point where the distance curve becomes the “best”

 val s = IntArray(width) { 0 }